 Section 3 will provide a general overview of the Simulation Exercises (SE) to be implemented during the project.
 The SE will be primarily driven by the operational objectives described in the DoA, part B, which are disclosed below.
-In this document, the SE handbook for the first two exercises, namely MDM and EGO, have been defined (Section 4).
-Dedicated workshops with the tool providers and the corresponding end-users were prepared and carried out on-line for MDM, on the 13th of October, and for EGO, on the 18th of November.
-The templates used by each tool provider are presented in Annex IV.
-It should be noted that the information disclosed in section 4 will be subject of continuous improvements before each SE date.
+In this document, the SE handbook for the last two exercises, namely RFI and CDM, have been defined (Section 4).